netzob/netzob/netzob/doc/documentation/source/tutorials/wireshark.rst

 data stream.
 Its main drawback is that it is only usefull on documented/standard protocols.
-Within Netzob, which achieves semi-automatic reverse engineering of protocols, we have developed an exporter plugin that allows automatic generation of Wireshark dissectors from proprietary or undocumented protocols.
+Within Netzob, which achieves semi-automatic reverse engineering of protocols, we have developed an exporter plugin that provides automatic generation of Wireshark dissectors from proprietary or undocumented protocols.
 Dissectors are built in `LUA <http://wiki.wireshark.org/Lua>`_ programming language.